renjie-liang/VMRIL/readme.md

 ### Citation
-If you feel this project helpful to your research, please cite our work.
+If you feel this project is helpful to your research, please cite our work.
 ```
 @inproceedings{ji2023partial,
   title={Partial annotation-based video moment retrieval via iterative learning},